Seamless tracking of Stripe subscription data or custom imports via Excel

 Synder automatically allocates revenue across billing periods in full compliance with GAAP and ASC 606, handling multi-item invoices, refunds, cancellations, prorations, and more.

-Synder automatically posts recognition journal entries to QuickBooks, transferring amounts from Deferred Revenue (Balance Sheet) to Income (P&L) accounts.
+Synder automatically posts recognition journal entries to your accounting system, transferring amounts from Deferred Revenue (Balance Sheet) to Income (P&L) accounts.

 Synder RevRec integrates with Stripe and supports Excel uploads, automatically building revenue recognition schedules.
 It tracks all subscription changes—like cancellations, refunds, upgrades, downgrades, and multi-item invoices—and updates recognition schedules in real time (for direct Stripe integration).